 “Fight to Ban Child Brides in American Samoa Not Over,” Radio New Zealand (April 3, 2018).
 American Samoa currently sets the minimum age of marriage at 18 for boys, but only 14 for girls.
 Representative Fialupe Fiaui Lutu’s bill aiming to address this discrepancy found strong support in the House, but ultimately faltered at its final reading in the Senate.
 She plans to reintroduce the bill in the next session, which begins in July.
 Read more.

 “The Secret World of Child Marriages in America,” The Dr. Oz Show (April 3, 2018).
-Guest Trevicia Williams was only 14 years old when she was forced into marriage to an abusive 26-year-old man.
+Guest Trevicia Williams was only 14 years old when she was forced to marry an abusive 26-year-old man.
 She reveals how she was able to get help to divorce the man at 17 years old, and go on to get a degree, find a job, and advocate for a change to child marriage laws in Texas.
 Watch here.

 Scott Dance, “Effort to Limit Teen Marriage in Maryland Failed amid Concerns from Abortion Rights, Women’s Groups,” The Baltimore Sun (April 12, 2018).
 A proposal to raise Maryland’s minimum age of marriage from 15 faltered after it was opposed by some women’s rights and pro-choice advocates, who worried that removing the ability of a young teen to marry takes away an option for stability and could lead to restrictions on abortion rights.
 Supporters of the bill pointed out that underage marriages do not add stability to a teen mother’s future, instead increasing chances of future poverty, and said that marriage should only occur when both parties are empowered to give their full and free consent, and stand on equal legal footing.
 Read more.